ingo/ingo.github.io/_recipes/butter_garlic_cream_sauce.md

 ---
-title: Butter & Garlic Cream Sauce
 category: Sauces
 description: This butter and garlic cream sauce comes together in just minutes and is the perfect topper for pasta, ravioli, shrimp, seafood or steak!
-image: buttergarliccreamsauce.jpg
+image: butter_garlic_cream_sauce.jpg
 size: 4 servings
 time: 15 minutes
+title: Butter & Garlic Cream Sauce
 ---
 A great sauce for everything.

 ### Ingredients